code-with-alpha/Calculator/README.md

-# Basic Calculator
+# Calculator

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations such as addition, subtraction, multiplication, and division, remainder, and Exponential.
+It performs basic Calculations such as addition, subtraction, multiplication, division, remainder, and Exponential(a^b).

 ## Features